 Art Monitor Refresh

-The A2000Z is part of the overall Art Monitor series refresh started late last year and is the flagship of their new range of Z monikered headphones.
-The Z line now replaces the older X covering the 1000, 2000, 900 and 500 Art Monitor closed headphone range.
+The A2000Z is part of the overall Art Monitor series refresh that started late last year and is the flagship of their new range of Z monikered headphones.
+The Z line now replaces the older X covering the 1000, 2000, 900, and 500 Art Monitor closed headphone range.

 Pitching to the X Owners

-They feel remarkably light for their size also and it is likely one of the contributing factors in its generally lightweight design which comes in at almost 40g than similar sized designs such as the AKG K872 and almost 100g less than the DT1770.
+They feel remarkably light for their size also and it is likely one of the contributing factors in its generally lightweight design which comes in at almost 40g than similar sized designs such as the AKG K872 and almost 100g less than the DT 1770 PRO.

 For those who enjoy the 3D wing system will remark on how comfortable it is, how lightweight the design is on the head and the pressure is just right.
 For others, it feels flimsy, lacking in well-distributed pressure and preventing the cups from getting a quality seal.